Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 The Regional Planning Commission recognizes the great benefit to keeping toxic chemicals out of our water supplies by providing management options for unwanted chemicals like cleaning products, paint and paint related products, automotive fluids, and much more.

-The Regional Planning Commission has been providing household hazardous waste collections for many years and for the last few years, in partnership with the Dartmouth Hitchcock Medical Center Pharmacy, has included the colleciton and proper management of unwanted medicines.
+The Regional Planning Commission has been providing household hazardous waste collections for many years and for the last few years, in partnership with the Dartmouth Hitchcock Medical Center Pharmacy, had included the collection and proper disposal of unwanted medicines.
+2015 was the last year we collected medicines at our HHW collection as there are many other options every day at police stations around the region.
+Visit www.twinstatesafemeds.org for a list of locations and other information about keeping your family safe.

-If you live in the Upper Valley Lake Sunapee Region and would be interested in participating on a household hazardous waste committee, please contact Victoria Davis at the Commission at 603-448-1680 or firstname.lastname@example.org.
+If you live in the Upper Valley Lake Sunapee Region and would be interested in helping at educational events or helping at the collections, please contact Victoria Davis at the Commission at 603-448-1680 or email@example.com.

 Thanks for checking us out!